Rules and Regulations

 Other candidates: Candidates should treat each other respectfully and should not interfere with the campaign activities of another candidate.

-The environment: Candidates should treat the campus and Leicester city with respect - they should not cause any damage to buildings or structures on campus.
+The environment: Candidates should treat campus(es) and their city with respect - they should not cause any damage to buildings or structures on any DMU campus.

 Accountability